 - Response to called-for services - Because officers are in constant radio contact with the 9-1-1 Center while in an on-duty status, they are in a position to respond with appropriate speed to a call for service.

 - School resource officers - Select members of the division are trained and utilized as school resource officers (SRO).
-Currently, there are four school districts in Ontario County utilizing the OCSO for SRO's; they are the Honeoye, Marcus Whitman, Midlakes, and Victor School Districts.
+Currently, there are seven school districts in Ontario County utilizing the OCSO for SRO's; they are the Bloomfield, Honeoye, Manchester-Shortsville (Red Jacket), Marcus Whitman, Midlakes, Naples and Victor School Districts.

 - Traffic enforcement - An integral part of keeping our streets and highways safe is the vigilant enforcement of the vehicle and traffic laws of the State of New York.
 It is through reasonable and proper enforcement of these laws that a great many lives are saved every year nationwide.
 This includes special programs like STOP DWI and the S.T.O.P.P.E.D.
 Program in addition to routine patrols.